Articles / Software / Apps

 Now run the flip review.

-This is the step that turns the build from “I think this should work” into something you can challenge properly.
-Think of it as a gaming PC resale calculator wrapped around the actual build.
+This is the step that turns “I think this should work” into something you can actually challenge.

 In the rig view, AI Insights gives you a profitability and resale review, including signals like: